2009–10 Boston Bruins season: Regular season

 The Bruins were slow to gain traction with their retooled roster, alternating wins and losses in the early weeks of the season.
 Chiarelli quickly dealt popular winger Chuck Kobasew to the Minnesota Wild, while penalty-killing expert Daniel Paille was brought in from the Buffalo Sabres in exchange for draft picks, a move that was interpreted as a sign of dissatisfaction with the team's productivity.

 In particular, the team struggled offensively in Kessel's absence.
 Having nearly finished first in scoring the previous season, the Bruins lingered near the bottom of the league in goal production.
-However, they were able to stay competitive due to their exceptional defense and strong goaltending tandem.
+However, they remained competitive due to their exceptional defense and strong goaltending tandem.
 While defending Vezina Trophy winner Tim Thomas was recovering from an early injury, rookie netminder Tuukka Rask emerged as a potential Calder Memorial Trophy candidate.
 A four-game winning streak in November set the Bruins back on course, and a 5–1–0 home record in December got them back into the divisional race by Christmas.

 Perhaps the most memorable game of the season was the Winter Classic, which the Bruins hosted at Fenway Park in Boston.
 Despite trailing for most of the game, the team rallied in the final moments and won in overtime before a large national audience.
 After the game, Thomas was announced as a member of the United States men's hockey team, joining five teammates (Patrice Bergeron, Zdeno Chara, Marco Sturm, David Krejci and Miroslav Satan) who would represent various countries in Vancouver.

 The Bruins went on a long losing streak lasting from mid-January to just before the Olympic break.

 In the 81st game of the season, the Bruins scored three shorthanded goals in a span of 64 seconds.
-This outburst during a single penalty kill not only equaled their previous shorthanded goal total for the entire season, it was an NHL record for the fastest three shorthanded goals during a game.
+This outburst during a single penalty kill not only equaled their previous shorthanded goal total for the entire season but also set an NHL record for the fastest three shorthanded goals in a game.
 The 4–2 victory over the Hurricanes secured a playoff spot for the Bruins.

 The Bruins finished the regular season having scored 196 goals (excluding 10 shootout-winning goals), the fewest in the NHL.
 They were the most disciplined team in the League, with a league-low 37 power-play goals against.